Mediation vs Litigation

 We usually start by setting guidelines for our meeting.
 We value people’s time and their investment in our mediation, and setting guidelines helps everyone stay on track.

 Your mediator will ask you questions, keep you focused, and make every effort to balance the discussions.
 You can picture everyone in the room climbing a mountain together.
-We all move steadily at the same pace towards the North Star-reaching a settlement that is agreeable by both of you.
+We all move steadily together with the goal for you to reach a settlement at the end.

 If you do not agree during the first session of mediation, you can come back for another session!
 About 1/10 of our mediation don’t settle in the first session.
 Sometimes you need to go away, gather your thoughts, think of the options proposed, and then come back when you’re ready to make final decisions.

 If you cannot agree at the second or third session, you may choose to go to court to request that a Judge makes the decisions for you.

 However by the time our clients get to the decision making step, they feel confident and ready to both negotiate constructively with the other side, as well as agree on issues.